gear-codeSandboxed Compiles

 Changing the TexLive Image

-The following environment variables are used to specify which TeX Live images to use for sandboxed compiles:
+Overleaf Pro uses three environment variables to determine which TeX Live images to use for Sandboxed Compiles:

-• A comma-separated list of TeX Live images to use.
+• ALL_TEX_LIVE_DOCKER_IMAGES (required), A comma-separated list of TeX Live images to use.
 If the Overleaf Toolkit is used for deployment, these images will be downloaded or updated.
 To skip downloading, set SIBLING_CONTAINERS_PULL=false in config/overleaf.rc.

 triangle-exclamation